Sourav Pal: Notable research

-Theoretical investigation of hard-soft acid-base relation
+On hard-soft acid-base relations

-His early contributions involved an extensive ab initio verification of the principle of maximum hardness.
 He has studied various properties of hardness and softness in relation to molecular properties, like polarizability.
-Seminal contributions were made by him in developing new local descriptors for intra- and intermolecular reactivities.
-Using the local hard-soft-acid-base principle, he has calculated interaction energies with the help of only local descriptors of the interacting systems.
-He has recently identified "Bond Deformation Kernel" (BDK) correlating with interaction-induced shifts in O–H frequencies in halide-water clusters.
-Central to his model is the use of local polarization, which can be described by Normalized-Atom-Condensed Fukui Functions (NFF), which is the normal condensed Fukui Function multiplied by the number of atoms.
-Using the NFF and charge transferred to water from a halide ion, a BDK has been defined, which appropriately describes the shift in OH frequency.
+In 2002, he identified "Bond Deformation Kernel" to be correlated with interaction-induced shifts in O–H frequencies in halide–water clusters.
+His model used local polarization, which can be described by normalized-atom-condensed Fukui functions, which is the normal condensed Fukui function multiplied by the number of atoms.